yrom1/clunk/README.md

 # clunk
-To use Clunk, simply run the `clunk.py` script and enter your C++ code when prompted:
+To use clunk, simply run the `clunk.py` script and enter your C++ code when prompted:

 ```
 Ryans-MacBook-Air:~ ryan$ clunk